rmasiniexpert/televet/README.md

 ### Emerging expectations from customer

-1.Affordable care
+1. Affordable care
-2.Easy and instant contact, by mobile
+2. Easy and instant contact, by mobile
-3.Iniate the treatment quickly
+3. Iniate the treatment quickly

 ### What are our innovation?